allegroai/clearml-docs/docs/faq.md

 This can occur for scripts that do not import any packages, for example short test scripts.

-To fix this issue, you could import the `time` package and add a `time.sleep(20)` statement to the end of your script.
+To fix this issue, you can import the `time` package and add a `time.sleep(20)` statement to the end of your script.

 ## scikit-learn